 Abstract

-16 ceramic figurines were discovered during excavations in 2015 at the site of Tell Nabasha by a team from the University of Liverpool.
+Sixteen ceramic figurines were discovered during excavations in 2015 at the site of Tell Nabasha by a team from the University of Liverpool.
 The figurines were found in several contexts dating from the Late to the early Ptolemaic Period.
-This article presents the assemblage and discusses the function of these figurines within the sacred landscape of Tell Nabasha linking them to the worship of primarily two local deities: Wadjet, Mistress of Imet and Harpocrates.
-The figurines were most likely produced on the site and donated as votive offerings to the local temple in particular during festivals conducted at the site.
+This article presents the assemblage and discusses the function of these figurines within the sacred landscape of Tell Nabasha linking them to the worship of primarily two local deities: Wadjet, Mistress of Imet, and Harpocrates.
+The figurines were most likely produced on the site and donated as votive offerings to the local temple, particularly during festivals conducted at the site.
+(Figure presented.)

 Original language | English |